flyve-mdm/ios-inventory-agent/guide.md

         </div>
     </div>
 </div>

-#### 5. Optionally you can add a tag to your inventory, this step is not mandatory but it is highly recommended
+#### 5. Once this is done, we have everything we need configured, now go back to the previous section and run your inventory by selecting "run inventory now"
 <figure class="media guide-figure">
     <div class="media-img ratio-movie">
         <a type="button" data-toggle="modal" data-target="#screen5" href="#" >